codeandmedia/codeandmedia/README.md

 ### Hey hey!

-I'm happy to see you here
+I'm glad to see you here